 Gabriola is BC’s most accessible gulf island, with ferries and float planes transporting passengers from Vancouver, Victoria, and Nanaimo in as few as 20 minutes.
 Roughly the size of Manhattan, Gabriola boasts less rain than surrounding cities, access to essential services like medical care, and the peace and tranquility of island living.

-The Haven has been offering transformational programs on our 7-acre oceanfront property on Gabriola for over 35 years.
+The Haven has been offering transformational programs on our 7-acre oceanfront property on Gabriola for 40 years.
 While our primary focus is personal and professional development in group settings, we also think our surroundings have a lot to offer in the way of healing, grounding, connection, and inspiration.
 We encourage participants to book an extra night or two to let the learning soak in and to explore Gabriola’s abundance.
 With everything you need on campus and a myriad of opportunities offsite, The Haven is also an excellent destination for your next conference, retreat, or workshop gathering.

 Nature and Wildlife

 Thousands of visitors are attracted to Gabriola each year for the island’s peaceful quiet and rugged, natural beauty.
 With minimal noise and light pollution, you’ll enjoy the many sights and sounds of nature – including starry night skies.
 On the island, there are over 40 species of birds with The Haven being a popular location for viewing eagles, herons, pileated woodpeckers, and hummingbirds.
 You can also bet on seeing deer, wild turkeys, and sometimes peacocks, so take extra care on roadways.
 Learn more about our wildlife from the Gabriola Rescue of Wildlife Society (GROWLS).